mechakdotdev/gSnap-extended/README.md

 ## Source code

-This extension is developed at [GitHub](https://github.com/micahosborne/gSnap).

-gTile was the basis for which I started at [GitHub](https://github.com/gTile/gtile).
+This extension is an extension of gSnap on [GitHub](https://github.com/micahosborne/gSnap), which is based on gTile which can be found here [GitHub](https://github.com/gTile/gtile).

 gSnap is licensed under the [GPL v2+](https://www.gnu.org/licenses/gpl-2.0.html)